alexthemac/scheduler/README.md

 # Interview Scheduler

-Interview schedule is a simple react application.
+* Interview scheduler (`scheduler`) is a single page application (SPA) built using React.

+* Data is persisted by the API server using a PostgreSQL database.

+* The client application communicates with an API server over HTTP, using the JSON format.

-HTML, CSS, JS, PostgreSQL, Axios, Webpack, Babel
+* HTML, CSS, JS, PostgreSQL, Axios, Webpack, Babel

 Testing done with: